rnhkz/LexAnalyze/readme.txt

             If incorrect
                 "Input test4.prog:	Error line 21: End of line ";" expected. {END_OF_INPUT, }"

         The program can execute with no arguments.
-It will default to checking the four test programs provided (helloworld, test2-4).
+It will default to checking all the test programs provided (helloworld, test2-5).

             >java Runner